-This character will cause the SF to remain in receive mode.
+The EOT with its required trailing pad character will cause the SF to remain in receive mode.
 No bcc comparison is performed on the received data.
 Channel End, Device End, and Unit Exception status is signaled to the CSW.

 ITB Character